piemonte/PBJVision/README.md

 ![PBJVision](https://raw.github.com/piemonte/PBJVision/master/pbj.gif)

 ## PBJVision
 'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.

 It supports both iOS 6 and iOS 7 as well as 64-bit.

 We created this at DIY.org as a fun means for kids to author video but also as a way to easily create stop motion.
 This same concept is used in Vine and Instagram.

 ### Release History

-v0.1.2 addition of onion skinning (ghosting)
+v0.1.2 addition of onion skinning (ghosting), http://en.wikipedia.org/wiki/Onion_skinning

 v0.1.1 minor bug fixes